 By Laura Keil

-With the completion of the Hugh Keenleyside Dam in 1968, the Arrow Lakes holds an unfortunate number of ghost towns due to displacement after the flooding.
-Even before the dam, the Kootenay silver rush and some unfortunate fires left a good number of ghost towns.
+It’s a question you may find yourself asking regularly while exploring beaches and shorelines in the Arrow Lakes.
+Even before Hugh Keenleyside dam was completed in 1968, the Kootenay silver rush and several runaway fires left a good number of ghost towns and ruins in the Arrow Lakes region.
 Recently I visited some of these historic sites including Edgewood’s “Dump Beach” (former town site), the former location of the Gates of St. Leon Hotel and Lower Ononoaklin Road (formerly Lakeshore Drive) as part of my research of the area’s history.

 Leave a Reply